Echo Lawn Estate

 Echo Lawn Estate, also known as Stonegate after the Great War, is a historic estate located at Balmville in Orange County, New York.
-The main house was built about 1860 and is a two-story brick dwelling in the Second Empire style.
+The main house was built about 1860 and is a three-story brick dwelling in the Second Empire style.
 It features sweeping concave mansard-type roofs.
 Also on the property is a cluster of mid-19th-century service buildings, an early 20th-century formal garden, and a substantial set of Arts and Crafts inspired gateposts and stone walls.

 It was listed on the National Register of Historic Places in 2009.

 History

 The Echo Lawn Estate remains an important example of mid-nineteenth-century Hudson River Valley estate design, reflecting as it does the Romantic sentiments of the era in its Picturesque-inspired architectural and landscape elements, as well as later changes portraying 20th century design trends.
-The estate's architectural centerpiece is a large brick masonry dwelling reflecting an early interpretation of the Second Empire style, likely built c.
-1848 and distinguished by a graceful bell-cast mansard roof punctuated by dormers and chimneys.
+The estate's architectural centerpiece is a large brick masonry dwelling reflecting an early interpretation of the Second Empire style, built in 1859 and distinguished by a graceful bell-cast mansard roof punctuated by dormers and chimneys.

 This house illustrates the growing influence of the Second Empire style in American domestic architecture during this period; among the earliest known examples in the United States was the Culbert House on Grand Street in nearby Newburgh, authored by Calvert Vaux in association with his partner and mentor A. J. Downing.
 Vaux included the Culbert House as Design No. 22 in his 1857 book Villas & Cottages, which also included another Second Empire-style freestanding house, Design No. 25, authored in association with former partner Frederick C. Withers, helping to popularize a style which flourished in the post-Civil War period.